Vision-At-SEECS/PakvehicleReId/README.md

 ```
 ### test
 Use --evaluate to switch to the evaluation mode.
 In doing so, no model training is performed.
+Multiple test size are gievn in the dataset folder which can be evaluated by changing test size command
+given in the script below.
 ```
 python test_imgreid.py \
 -s Pakvehiclereid \ # this does not matter any more